-We’ve lived in the US, Europe, Australia and have traveled to over 50 countries.
-We know that people worldwide are generally good, but we’ve had some interesting encounters with shady characters who have tried to rip us off.
-We’ve also seen unsuspecting tourists get conned.
-Here are common scams around the world that we’ve personally experienced and read about.
+We’ve lived around the United States, Europe, Australia and have traveled to 57+ countries.
+We know that people worldwide are generally good, but we’ve had some sketchy encounters with shady characters.
+Unfortunately, touristy locations can be breeding grounds for crimes or scams of opportunity.
+We’ve even personally seen unsuspecting tourists get conned in rigged games.
+Chances are, you will be fine.
+But exercise caution and be aware of common scams during your travels.
+Here are common scams around the world that we’ve personally experienced and read about!

 Someone Chucked Chocolate Milk on my Jacket in Barcelona (What an Ass)

 It was March, 2014 and we had just celebrated our 9 year wedding anniversary in Barcelona the day before.
 After finishing dinner on a lovely terrace in a square we started making our way back to our hotel.
 All of a sudden I felt something hit my back as I walked under a tree.
 About 10 feet behind me an elderly gentlemen of about 60 began pointing up to the tree, suggesting a bird had pooped on me.
 “I help you clean it” he shouted.
 Luckily I knew the scam and just kept walking as he continued to offer assistance.
 He eventually just walked back to the square in search of his next prey.
 Suffice to say I was pissed that the back of my jacket was covered in chocolate milk and needed to be dry cleaned.

 This is a relatively common scam that’s made its way around the world.
 Someone throws something on your back (chocolate milk is common) and your guard is thrown off.
 Sometimes this is done by someone other than the person who offers to help you clean it.
 Don’t let anyone near you in this situation.
 What they’re really looking to “clean” is your wallet and valuables from your pockets as they wipe you down.